 JLL took the pulse of South Florida’s commercial real estate market at its inaugural Pulse360 event this month in Miami, where institutional property owners, lenders, developers and top CRE brokers gathered for a panel discussion to shed light on key trends to watch in the local real estate market.
 The panelists touched on just about everything – ranging from shifting investment from Latin America, the impact of loosening Cuba-US relations on… Read More

 #1 Tourism growth: Florida continues to deliver strong tourism numbers, from the Disney theme parks in Orlando to the beaches of Miami Beach, driving strong activity for the hospitality and retail sectors.
-This translates to demand from hotel and… Read More
+This translates to demand from… Read More